-If the allegation is substantiated and the individual is dismissed or the school ceases to use their services, or the individual resigns or otherwise ceases to provide their services, the school will make a referral to the DBS for consideration of whether inclusion on the barred lists is required.
+If the allegation is substantiated and the individual is dismissed or the School or Alternative Education Provision ceases to use their services, or the individual resigns or otherwise ceases to provide their services, the School or Alternative Education Provision will make a referral to the DBS for consideration of whether inclusion on the barred lists is required.

-If the individual concerned is a member of teaching staff, the school will consider whether to refer the matter to the Teaching Regulation Agency to consider prohibiting the individual from teaching.
+If the individual concerned is a member of teaching staff, the School or Alternative Education Provision will consider whether to refer the matter to the Teaching Regulation Agency to consider prohibiting the individual from teaching.